 The clinical phase of the program provides students with clinical rotation educational experience.
-Students are placed with a practicing physician, PA, or Nurse Practitioner who will act as a preceptor to assist in further educating the PA student through actual patient interaction.
+Students are placed with preceptors to assist in further educating the PA student through actual patient interaction.
 The focus of the clinical rotations is to provide students with experiences to succeed as excellent primary care medicine providers upon graduation.